SuicideSin/auto-bet/README.md

 Please [use this userscript](https://raw.githubusercontent.com/SystemDisc/auto-bet/master/auto-bet.user.js).
 Just click on the link.
 Tampermonkey/Greasemonkey will prompt you to allow the script to be installed.

+You must refresh the *dice.me after installing the script for it to run.

 If you would like to donate for my hardwork and for continued development, send BTC to [1EU7D61rsrEt9zoYfNikvRcxVon7wpEgs5](https://blockchain.info/address/1EU7D61rsrEt9zoYfNikvRcxVon7wpEgs5)